anronuay/MS2-Santorini/README.md

 -   Places Search Box - When the user searches for a place and selects from the predicted search terms and either clicks with their mouse or selects via touch screen on mobile devices.
 The map will seem unresponsive.
 However when prompted again it works as intended.

 - When the same process is ended with the user pressing the enter button to action, or selecting via the keyboard arrows, the website is responsive, as intended.
 After following this query up with Code Institute's Tutor Support team, they informed me that they had not encountered this issue before.
 After checking through the JavaScript, they concluded that it was a glitch within Google Maps.
-[View]()

 ## Deployment